 Loading...

-Masao Kadoguchi (Japanese: 門口正雄) is a Japanese supercentenarian who is currently the oldest living man in Nagasaki Prefecture and one of Japan’s longest-living men in Japan.
+Masao Kadoguchi (Japanese: 門口正雄) was a Japanese supercentenarian who, at the time of her passing, was the oldest living man in Nagasaki Prefecture, and one of Japan’s oldest living men.

 Masao Kadoguchi (門口正雄) was born in Kagawa Prefecture, Japan, on 7 September 1915.
 In his early twenties, he worked at a hotel in Hong Kong, where he fell in love with a Japanese woman who was working alongside him.
 The two married in Hong Kong.
 After their first daughter and son were born, the family returned to Japan before the end of World War II and settled in Nagasaki Prefecture, his wife’s hometown.
 The couple eventually raised a family of six children.

-Kadoguchi, known as a devoted family man, especially treasured his wife, showing his affection not only through words but also through daily acts of care.
+Kadoguchi was known as a devoted family man who especially treasured his wife, showing his affection not only through words but also through daily acts of care.
 In order to ease his wife’s burden of managing the household and raising six children, he actively helped with chores such as scrubbing floors and cleaning—an uncommon role for men in Japan at the time.
 He also took care of his own needs, ironing his own dress shirts and handling personal matters by himself.
 This independence and thoughtfulness reflected not only his self-reliance but also his deep affection and respect for his wife.
-His children remember him as a kind father who built a swing and slide in the garden and would quietly ask what they wanted so he could surprise them with thoughtful gifts.
+His children remembered him as a kind father who built a swing and slide in the garden and would quietly ask what they wanted so he could surprise them with thoughtful gifts.

-Kadoguchi’s fish-rich diet is believed to have contributed to his strong bones and robust health—he rarely caught colds.
+Kadoguchi’s fish-rich diet was believed to have contributed to his strong bones and robust health, as he rarely caught colds.
 Living in Nagasaki, a city known for its many steep slopes, he continued walking up and down them until around the age of 100, which likely helped maintain his physical fitness.

 Kadoguchi and his wife shared a strong interest in health and nutrition, an outlook that shaped the way their family meals were prepared and enjoyed.
-His wife passed away at age 97, when Kadoguchi was 98.
+His wife passed away at age 97, when Kadoguchi was 98..
 He then lived alone with the help of his second daughter, who supported him with meals, and he sometimes cooked for himself.
-At age 106, he was hospitalized after a fall at home and has remained in a hospital since then.
+At age 106, he was hospitalized after a fall at home and remained in the hospital thereafter.

-At the hospital, Kadoguchi is known for his affectionate personality.
+At the hospital, Kadoguchi was known for his affectionate personality.
 He remembers each nurse’s name and face, and is treated warmly, often receiving cheerful greetings like, “You’re looking handsome today!”
-He is also known for expressing gratitude, frequently putting his hands together to show his appreciation and always saying “thank you” after receiving care.
+He was also known for expressing gratitude, frequently putting his hands together to show his appreciation and always saying “thank you” after receiving care.

 Even before entering the hospital, Kadoguchi had a strong sense of personal grooming.
-At home, he would brush his hair every time he went to the bathroom and apply plenty of hair tonic, a routine that may help keep his hair thick even at the age of 110.
+At home, he would brush his hair every time he went to the bathroom and apply plenty of hair tonic, aroutine that may have helped keep his hair thick until the age of 110.

-His positive attitude is also remembered through his favorite phrase: “Ganbarimashō!” (“Let’s do our best!”), a phrase he repeats brightly and with energy.
-He also values humor, sometimes making witty remarks to bring smiles to those around him.
-He continues to say with gratitude, “Thanks to my second daughter, I am able to keep living this long!”
+His positive attitude was also remembered through his favorite phrase: “Ganbarimashō!” (“Let’s do our best!”), which he repeated brightly.
+He also valued humor, sometimes making witty remarks to bring smiles to those around him.
+He continued to say with gratitude, “Thanks to my second daughter, I am able to keep living this long!”

 His age was verified by Nagasaki Prefecture, Yumi Yamamoto, and Ryohei Asano, and was validated by LongeviQuest on 23 September 2025.